Logan Owen hopes to become road captain for EF Education First

 “I’ve stepped up my game quite a bit last year, and I think the team wants me to move into a team captain role in the coming years, as opposed to leading races to win,” he said.
 “A lot of the races I’m scheduled to for 2020 are bigger races and so I won’t have a lot of opportunities for myself – but I’m fine with that.”

-Owen has spent the entirety of his WorldTour career with EF Education First, learning from veteran riders such as Nate Brown, Taylor Phinney, and Mitch Docker.
+Owen has spent the entirety of his WorldTour career with EF Pro Cycling, learning from veteran riders such as Nate Brown, Taylor Phinney, and Mitch Docker.
 However, the team loses two of its stalwarts in 2020, with Phinney retiring and Brown moving to Rally-UHC.
 In the coming years, the American outfit will need level heads with a tactical eye to run the race.

 A road captain is a team member often away from the media glare but instrumental in reading races, working with directors in organizing the team on the road, and bonding a bunch of individuals into a racing force.
 It’s one of the most pivotal, yet most often overlooked, positions on a team.